What are the benefits of joining the GreenStep program and implementing its best practices?

 - Will save cities money and deliver a stream of multiple environmental, social and financial benefits; will help cities explore how to spend the same amount of money smarter.

-- Is a home-grown, independent program tailored to Minnesota cities and provides maximum flexibility and choice in how to implement a proven best practice.
+- Is a home-grown, independent program tailored to Minnesota cities and provides maximum flexibility and total control and choice in how to implement a proven best practice.